 Learning English has a variety of benefits, it makes you more intelligent by building your multitasking skills and it improves long-term and short-term memory.
 English is the most widely spoken language so learning it is a must!

-Throughout this article, we take a look at the best app’s to learn English in depth, from the comfort of your own home, at your own pace.
+Throughout this article, we take a look at the best app’s to learn English online in depth, from the comfort of your own home, at your own pace.

 Babbel was founded in January 2008 and is the world’s first ever language-learning application, available in 14 diverse languages (of course in Shakespeare’s language: English!).
 It is available both on the web, as well as on Android and iOS.